dragmakex/LunchSphere/README.md

 <img src="Deliverables/LowFiPrototyping/IdeaB/Paper/ideaB_3.jpg" alt="Paper Prototype Idea B 3" title="Paper Prototype Idea B 3" width="300" height="600" />

 This interface lets you propose a time using a scrolling selector for the time and a dropdown menu for the canteen choice.
+You can also set the meeting point using a textbox.

 ## Mid-fidelity Prototype